oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 # Overview

-TBD
+* This specification defines
+  - Data model and media types for Verifiable Credentials and Presentations based on SD-JWTs.
+  - Validation and processing rules for Verifiers
+  - Mapping mechanisms to related other data models
+  - ...

 # Data Format

 This specification defines the media type `vc+sd-jwt` which describes a VC-SD-JWT with the following components:

 1. An SD-JWT to protect the integrity of the claims, to enable selective disclosure and to ensure authorship of the VC-SD-JWT.
 The SD-JWT header parameters and the payload is further defined by this specification.
 1. The full set of SD-JWT Disclosures that contain the claims in plain text.

 This specification defines the media type `vp+sd-jwt` which describes the VP-SD-JWT with the following components:
 1. The SD-JWT from the VC-SD-JWT.
 1. A subset of the SD-JWT Disclosures that are selectively disclosed by the Holder.
 1. An optional holder binding JWT that proves the Holder is the intended Holder of the Verifiable Credential.
 Note, it is the responsibility for the Issuer to include a confirmation method in the Verifiable Credential.
 This process is referred to as holder binding.
 This enables the Holder to prove they are the intended Holder of the Verifiable Credential.
 Further note, it is up to the Verifier to require or to not require the Holder to prove posessions of the confirmation method.

 ## Header Parameters